a16z/ai/src/docs/intro/survey-parameters.md

 Additionally, Heroku supports multiple languages and has a free tier, which should allow people to clone, fork and run this project easily.
 To encourage cloning and forking, we chose the [very permissive MIT License](https://opensource.org/licenses/MIT).

 We're not recommending any specific product over another.
 Our portfolio companies have had success with all of the products we mention.
-Our real goals for this cookbook (just as it with food cookbooks) are to share what's possible and to encourage you to get into the kitchen.
+Our goals are to share what's possible and to encourage others to experiment--and do the same.

 ## Code Samples

-The first few recipes in the cookbook don't require you to understand programming at all, though being able to read [JSON](http://www.json.org/) is handy.
+The first few examples don't require you to understand programming at all, though being able to read [JSON](http://www.json.org/) is handy.
 Even if you've never done that before, JSON is written to be "easy for humans to read and write" so you'll pick it up along the way.

 Where we do provide code samples, we offer them in JavaScript on Node.js.
 Please put away your pitchforks.
 The great news about consuming AI services is that most library providers support the language you (or your engineers) prefer, whether that's Python, Scala, Go, C++, Swift, Java, Haskell, or name-your-favorite-language-here.